-- "Private Sector Firm" means a Registrant Firm that is designated as a Private Sector Firm pursuant to section 5.12.2(2) of the Bylaws [Private Sector Firm]. - "Proceeding" means a motion, application, pre-hearing conference or hearing.

-- "Professional Misconduct" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Professional of Record" means the Professional Registrant who is professionally responsible for activities, work, or Documents related to the Regulated Practice. - "Professional Practice Management Plan" means a document that is developed and maintained by a Registrant Firm and must meet the requirements set out in section 7.7.3 of the Bylaws [Professional Practice Management Plan]. - "Professional Registrant" means a Registrant who is registered in one of the following categories of Registrants: - (a) professional engineer; - (b) professional geoscientist; - (c) professional licensee engineering; - (d) professional licensee geoscience; - (e) life member prior to 1998; - (f) honorary life member. - "Public Sector Firm" means a Registrant Firm that is designated as a Public Sector Firm pursuant to section 5.12.1(2) of the Bylaws [Public Sector Firm]. - "Recent Historical Member" means the same as defined in section 1.4 of the Professional Governance General Regulation, B.C.
+[amended 2021-07-14] - "Private Sector Firm" means a Registrant Firm that is designated as a Private Sector Firm pursuant to section 5.12.2(2) of the Bylaws [Private Sector Firm]. - "Proceeding" means a motion, application, pre-hearing conference or hearing. - "Professional Misconduct" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Professional of Record" means the Professional Registrant who is professionally responsible for activities, work, or Documents related to the Regulated Practice. - "Professional Practice Management Plan" means a document that is developed and maintained by a Registrant Firm and must meet the requirements set out in section 7.7.3 of the Bylaws [Professional Practice Management Plan]. - "Professional Registrant" means a Registrant who is registered in one of the following categories of Registrants: - (a) professional engineer; - (b) professional geoscientist; - (c) professional licensee engineering; - (d) professional licensee geoscience; - (e) life member prior to 1998;

+- (f) honorary life member. - "Public Sector Firm" means a Registrant Firm that is designated as a Public Sector Firm pursuant to section 5.12.1(2) of the Bylaws [Public Sector Firm]. - "Recent Historical Member" means the same as defined in section 1.4 of the Professional Governance General Regulation, B.C.
 Reg.
-107/2019 [Definitions]. - "Register" means the register on a publicly available website maintained by or on behalf of EGBC pursuant to section 31(3) of the PGA [Registrar and register for regulatory body]. - "Registrant" means the same as defined in Schedule 1, section 5 of the PGA [Definitions in respect of the Association of Professional Engineers and Geoscientists of the Province of British Columbia]. - "Registrant Board Member" means the same as "registrant councillor" as defined in section 1(1) of the PGA [Definitions and interpretation]. [added 2023-02-28] - "Registrant Firm" means a Firm that is registered with EGBC as a Registrant. - "Registrar" means the individual appointed by the Board as registrar pursuant to section 31(1) of the PGA [Registrar and register for regulatory body], who may also be the Executive Director. - "Regulated Practice" means the same as defined in Schedule 1 section 5 of the PGA [Definitions in respect of the Association of Professional Engineers and Geoscientists of the
+107/2019 [Definitions]. - "Register" means the register on a publicly available website maintained by or on behalf of EGBC pursuant to section 31(3) of the PGA [Registrar and register for regulatory body]. - "Registrant" means the same as defined in Schedule 1, section 5 of the PGA [Definitions in respect of the Association of Professional Engineers and Geoscientists of the Province of British Columbia]. - "Registrant Board Member" means a board member described in section 23(2)(a) of the PGA [Board of regulatory body].

+- "Registrant Firm" means a Firm that is registered with EGBC as a Registrant. - "Registrar" means the individual appointed by the Board as registrar pursuant to section 31(1) of the PGA [Registrar and register for regulatory body], who may also be the Executive Director. - "Regulated Practice" means the same as defined in Schedule 1 section 5 of the PGA [Definitions in respect of the Association of Professional Engineers and Geoscientists of the Province of British Columbia] and prescribed by the Engineers and Geoscientists Regulation, B.C.
+Reg.
+14/2021.